 Store bought and homemade baby foods are both good choices for your baby.
 Read on to learn how to pick the best store bought baby foods and use them safely.

-What should I look for on the nutrition label?
+What should I look for on the nutrition label of baby food?

 When reading the nutrition label, look at the ingredient list.
 Look for baby foods with: